Columbus III

 Columbus-III was a transatlantic telecommunications cable connecting Europe to North America.

 History and details

-Columbus-III entered service since December 1999 and it's owned by over 30 carriers.
-Supported by 90 repeaters, it's 9833 km long.
+Columbus-III entered service in December 1999 and is owned by over 30 carriers.
+Supported by 90 repeaters, it was 9833 km long.

-After a 2009 upgrade, the capacity of the system between the United States and Portugal was increased to 160 Gbit/s initially.
+After a 2009 upgrade, the capacity of the system between the United States and Portugal was increased from the original design capacity of 8 x 2.5 Gbit/s to 160 Gbit/s initially.
 The upgraded system could accommodate up to 320 Gbit/s with potential to go even further beyond.

+The cable was decommissioned in December 2020.